Tnixc/lucid/MINI_OVERLAY.md

 # Mini Overlay Module

-A lightweight, non-intrusive overlay component for displaying brief text messages with smooth animations.
+A lightweight, non-intrusive overlay component for displaying brief text messages with smooth animations and customizable icons.

 ## Overview

 The Mini Overlay is a new overlay type designed for displaying short, informative messages (like "Posture check", "Stay hydrated", etc.) without interrupting the user's workflow.
 It appears briefly at the bottom center of all screens with an elegant animation sequence.

+Configure the mini overlay through the **Settings → Mini Overlay** tab to enable automatic reminders at customizable intervals.

 ## Features

 - **Non-intrusive**: Appears at bottom center, doesn't block the main work area
-- **Non-interactive**: Ignores mouse events, won't interfere with user actions
+- **Click to dismiss**: Click anywhere on the overlay to dismiss it instantly
 - **Multi-screen support**: Displays simultaneously on all connected screens
 - **Auto-dismissing**: Automatically closes after animation completes
-- **Customizable duration**: Adjust animation speed if needed
+- **Customizable**: Adjust text, icon, duration, and frequency through settings
+- **Scheduled reminders**: Automatic reminders at configurable intervals
+- **Icon support**: Choose from 15+ SF Symbols to accompany your message
+- **Preset messages**: Quick-select common wellness reminders
 - **System integration**: Uses system accent color for visual consistency
-- **Smooth animations**: Spring-based animations throughout the sequence
+- **Smooth animations**: Interpolated shape morphing throughout the sequence

 ## Animation Sequence